Amar2K111/Hand/UPLOADS_DATABASE_STRUCTURE.md

 - `addUploads(amount)` - Add more uploads to user's account
 - `canUpload()` - Check if user can upload
 - `getUploadsUsed()` - Get total number of uploads used

+The `useAuth` hook provides these additional functions:
+- `updateUserLanguage(language)` - Update user's preferred language in cloud database
+- Language is automatically loaded from cloud database on user login
+- Language changes are automatically saved to both cloud database and localStorage

+## Language Management

+- **Supported Languages**: English ('en'), Spanish ('es'), French ('fr')
+- **Default Language**: English ('en')
+- **Storage**: Language preference is stored in both Firebase cloud database and localStorage
+- **Fallback**: If cloud language is not available, falls back to localStorage
+- **AI Generation**: Photo critique results are generated in the user's preferred language
+- **Persistence**: Language preference persists across devices and sessions